 Pulmonary hypertension (PH) is continuous high blood pressure in the pulmonary artery leading to the lungs which results in an enlarged heart which can lose its ability to pump.

 PH is often misdiagnosed as asthma, congestive heart disease or chronic bronchitis.
-PH patients visit an average of three doctors before being diagnosed.
+Many patients visit three or more physicians over 2.8 years before being diagnosed.

 Be concise when answering questions